saraserafino/Statistics_NumericalIntegration_2.0/README.md

 * As in the analysis conducted on slide 11 of the [material](https://lucia-gastaldi.unibs.it/did2015/automazione/lezioni/quadratura.pdf), the approach involved assuming the error to conform to the Cn^p form.
 Subsequently, through the calculation of error across an increasing number of intervals, proportionate to 2^n, and the subsequent comparison with the preceding error on a logarithmic scale, the research determined the value of -p.
 This value represents the angular coefficient of the line connecting the points (2^n, E(2^n)) and (2^(n+1), E(2^(n+1))).
 Importantly, this coefficient is defined as the convergence order.

 * It was further verified that the Midpoint and Trapezoidal formulas are exact up to polynomials of degree 1, the Simpson formula up to polynomials of degree 3, and the Gauss formula with 2n+1 nodes up to polynomials of degree n.

+#### What's new
+Scrivi quali metodi sono piu veloci.
+Annotazione degli output dell'integrazione con scipy su jupyter notebook:
+Compare the integration of x^3 in [0,1]
+The integration with SciPy gives 0.25308641975308643 test_Trapezoidal_py executed in 0.00015401840209960938 seconds.

+Compare the integration of x^2 in [1,4]
+The integration with SciPy gives 21.0 test_Simpson_py executed in 0.0001773834228515625 seconds.

+Compare the integration of x^2 in [0,4]
+The integration with SciPy gives 21.333333333333332 test_twopoint_py executed in 4.00543212890625e-05 seconds.
+NOTA CHE NON SONO 4 SECONDI MA 10^-5

+Compare the integration of x^4 in [-1,1]
+The integration with SciPy gives 0.4000000000000011 test_GaussLegendre_py executed in 4.935264587402344e-05 seconds.
+IDEM SOPRA

+Se fai confronto anche fra i metodi, ricordati di guardare nBins perché ovviamente influisce, nel caso fai nBins uguali.

 ## CMake and libraries
 Three CMake are provided: one for each of the two modules and one to actually compile.
 The two modules have their own namespaces (called MODULEA and MODULEC) and can be compiled both together or independently, setting the option ON from terminal when compiling.
 The Statistics module also uses the namespace ba for boost::accumulators inside the StatOp.cpp.